-Over the last 15 years, The Crucible has grown into a premier fine and industrial art center where art thrives, is accessible and inspirational.
-In 2003, The Crucible moved from Berkeley to West Oakland and since then thousands of people have attended classes, lectures, and community events.
+Over the last 15 years, The Crucible has grown into a premier fine and industrial art center where art thrives, inspires, and is accessible.
+In 2003, The Crucible moved from Berkeley to West Oakland, and since then thousands of people have attended classes, lectures, and community events.

-Since 1999, The Crucible has produced a wide variety of events ranging from our iconic Fire Arts Festivals to operas to fashion shows.
-Maintaining collaborations with highly trained craft and industrial artists, our goal is to create memorable annual as well as once-in-a-lifetime events.
+Since 1999, The Crucible has produced a wide variety of events, including our iconic Fire Arts Festivals, operas, and the annual Hot Couture fashion show.
+Maintaining collaborations with highly trained craft and industrial artists, our goal is to create memorable events.

 We depend on annual membership donations and other gifts from individuals to continue to offer low-cost classes and special programs.
-Tuition covers 65% of our annual budget.
-We need your support now more than ever to continue to grow and expand our programs.
+Tuition only covers 65% of our annual budget, so we need your support now more than ever to continue to grow and expand our programs.

 From the beginning, a strong community of volunteers created the foundations of the success for The Crucible.
 Join our volunteer program and participate first-hand in this unique place.

-From metal fabrication, blacksmithing, neon, glass blowing, ceramics, welding, kinetics, and fire dancing, The Crucible provides cutting-edge arts education programs to 5,000 adult and youth students annually.
+With classes in welding, blacksmithing, neon, glass blowing, ceramics, jewelry, robotics, and more, The Crucible provides arts education programs to 5,000 adult and youth students annually.
 Our instructors have extensive experience and a passion for what they teach.
-Our industrial art classes are designed to attract novices as well as experienced artists and craftspeople to a noncompetitive environment where people with diverse interests and backgrounds can work together and learn from one another.
+Our industrial art classes welcome all levels—from absolute beginners to experienced artists and craftspeople—to a learning environment where people can work together to create something amazing.

-Our course offerings come in a variety of formats, including 10 week courses, 5 week courses, weeklong courses, tasters, and weekend intensives.
+Our adult course offerings come in a variety of formats, including 10 week courses, 5 week courses, weeklong courses, tasters, and weekend intensives.
+Youth classes are available after school, on weekends, in Spring and Summer camps, or in special workshops and community projects.
 Our classes feature an extremely low faculty to student ratio (often 1:6), and a hands-on teaching approach.
 Our all-inclusive pricing structure encompasses both tuition and studio fees and includes all the materials, tool access, and safety training that one needs in order to complete the course.
 There are no shopping lists for supplies or hidden costs in any class we teach.